-HOUSING: Although we have plans to eventually have dormitories available for intern use, we currently do not.
+HOUSING: Although we have plans to eventually have dormitories available for intern use, we currently do not; limited short term temporary housing is available as of May 2016.
 Some interns from out of town have made personal arrangements for housing with local landlords; some have looked into housing availability on the main campus of SUNY Oneonta.
 Housing on campus can be arranged independently of the BFS by contacting the Office of Continuing Education on the main campus.
 There is a cost for the room and board on campus – this information is available from on the Summer Session webiste; Office of Continuing Education staff will be able to best answer any questions you may have regarding availability and costs. .

 There are a few housing options open for college interns which range from relatively comfortable to somewhat primitive in condition.
 Availability of these options is limited.
 Contact the BFS with inquiries.

-TRANSPORTATION: Weekdays, the BFS provides a shuttle which leaves from Morris Hall on SUNY Oneonta campus arriving at BFS in time for the work day to begin.
-After the work day is over, the shuttle returns to the SUNY Oneonta campus.
+TRANSPORTATION: Weekdays, the BFS provides a shuttle which leaves from SUNY Oneonta campus promptly at 7:15 from the parking lot across from the MOC Service Building on Ravene Pkwy, arriving at BFS for the 8:00am meeting.
+The shuttle returns to the SUNY Oneonta campus at the end of the work day (4:00pm).
 The field station is located about 45 minutes away from Oneonta.

 COSTS: The Biological Field Station offers one semester hour of college credit for each intern that is accepted into our program.
 This one credit will be paid for by the BFS.
 An intern can opt to take up to three (3) semester hours worth of credit for the summer experience.
 Any additional credits above the one offered by BFS must be approved by the Director and must be paid for by the intern.